bajascripts/architect-x-wiki/game-documentation/NPCs.md

 $c$ - base cost (1000 for Scientist and 1500 for security)

 $n$ - number of NPCs (of whichever type you're buying) that you already have

+In this provided function, it's raising 1.4 (the scaling factor / growth rate) to the $n$ and then multiplying it by $c$ followed by rounding it to a whole number

+Think of $c$ as the base cost, and $1.4^n$ as the inflation multiplier that increases the price each time you buy another one.

 # NPC Behavior